Nexis-Network/homepage/content/docs/manage/databases.md

 ## Manage databases with SQL

-You can create and manage databases in Exzo Network with SQL, as you can with any standalone Postgres installation.
-To create a database, issue a `CREATE DATABASE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Exzo Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+You can create and manage databases in Nexis Network with SQL, as you can with any standalone Postgres installation.
+To create a database, issue a `CREATE DATABASE` statement from a client such as [psql](/docs/connect/query-with-psql-editor) or from the [Nexis Network SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).

 ```sql
 CREATE DATABASE testdb;
 ```

 Most standard [Postgres CREATE DATABASE parameters](https://www.postgresql.org/docs/current/sql-createdatabase.html) are supported with the exception of `TABLESPACE`.
-This parameter requires access to the local file system, which is not permitted in Exzo Network.
+This parameter requires access to the local file system, which is not permitted in Nexis Network.

 The role that creates a database is the owner of the database.